CarInsurance.com Insights

 Note: USAA is only available to military community members and their families.

-GEICO is the second most affordable option, providing full-coverage insurance to drivers with a history of at-fault accidents at an average cost of $2,176.
+On the other hand, GEICO offers the second-cheapest full-coverage car insurance rates for drivers with a history of at-fault accidents at an average annual premium of $2,176.

 CompanyRates before accidentRates after accident% difference$ difference